ynotstartups/notes/notes/cheat-sheet-tech-lead.md

 - [ ] BE, iOS, Android: Heimdall Cleanup
 - [ ] BE, iOS, Android: Breakdown tickets with estimates
 - [ ] BE, iOS, Android: spikes for uncertainties
-- [ ] BE, iOS, Android: follow up from refinement
+- [ ] BE, iOS, Android: follow up action from refinement meeting
+- [ ] PRODUCT         : new analytics requirements
 - [ ] PRODUCT         : share experiment analysis

 ## IN_OFFICE